Managing sources

 You can combine primary and secondary sources, but how you sequence their application depends on whether or not the primary source is reusable.

-And when building your payment flows, the Digital River object exposes methods for authenticating and updating sources that can be useful in purchase and account management scenarios.
+When building payment flows, the Digital River object exposes methods for authenticating and updating sources useful in the purchase and account management scenarios.

-When building your payment workflows, you should be aware of the differences between primary and secondary payment sources and how they affect the payment session.
+When building your payment workflows, you should know the differences between primary and secondary payment sources and how they affect the payment session.

-Primary payment sources are created from traditional payment methods such as credit cards, Google Pay, PayPal, and wire transfers.
-Most customers use a primary source when making a purchase, but a checkout's sources[]
+Primary payment are created from traditional payment methods such as credit cards, Google Pay, PayPal, and wire transfers.
+Most customers use a primary source when making a purchase, but a sources[]

 can only contain one primary source.